 Changes In Food Group Proportions Are Needed

-After the first 20 years, there has been little change in the food groups consumed in Finland.
+After the first 20 years, Finland has shown little change in the food groups consumed.
 Sausage, egg and meat products are contributing more sodium to the diet.
 Catered food is also contributing more sodium.
 The major changes in diet have been a reduction in sodium from bread, fish, and fat spreads.

 So although improvements are slowing in Finland, the Fins gave us the first hint at how to prevent hypertension, cardiovascular disease and strokes.
 Other population studies, as well as lots of basic science studies, have put together a compelling story for the importance of increasing potassium and reducing sodium.